tcox17/Bachelor_Project/README.md

 Kaggle Data: https://www.kaggle.com/brianbgonz/the-bachelorette-contestants?select=bachelors.csv <br />

 **Data Preprocessing** <br />
 For our logistic regression to predict the winner of a given season, we decided to primarily use the Kaggle data.
 Since this data was separated into 4 sets ('Bachelor' leads, 'Bachelorette' leads, 'Bachelor' contestants, & 'Bachelorette' contestants.
 We needed to do a good amount of data preprocessing to fill in missing values & get all the data sets into a consistent format to be able to be joined into one complete data frame.
-Due to the nature of this data, we were able to do our own research to identify correct values for missing data rather than using imputation methods that might undermine the validity of our model. <br />
+Due to the nature of this data, we were able to do our own research to identify correct values for missing data rather than using imputation methods that might undermine the validity of our model.
+The steps taken in our data preprocessing are described & can be followed in the Final Rose Project.ipynb file. <br />

 **Data Understanding and Exploration** <br />